GodotModding/godot-mod-loader/README.md

 ## Development
 The latest work-in-progress build for Godot 3 is available on the [development branch](https://github.com/GodotModding/godot-mod-loader/tree/development).
 For Godot 4, visit the [4.x branch](https://github.com/GodotModding/godot-mod-loader/tree/4.x).

-## Keep in touche
-For more details and updates join us on [our Discord](https://discord.godotmodding.com).

 ## Compatibility
 The Mod Loader supports the following platforms:
 - Windows